ngernest/kmt/README.md

 equivalence).
 All of these steps are performed automatically during `docker build`.

+The source code for all of these is in the `src` directory; see `src/dune` for the build script.

 # How do I use the `kmt` executable?

 The default way of using the `kmt` executable is to give it a theory (here `--boolean`) and 2 or more KMT programs in that theory.
-It will give you the equivalence classes of thos terms.
+It will give you the equivalence classes of those terms.
 The `-v` flag is useful when many terms are given:

 ```ShellSession
 opam@3ce9eaca9fb1:~/kmt$ kmt -v --boolean 'x=T' 'x=F' 'x=T + x=F' 'x=T + x=F;x=T'